RichStone/le-wagon-ruby-and-rails-tdd-workshop/exercise_02/exercise_02.md

 TDD is a methodology for a structured coding process that consists of 3 steps:

 1. Write a failing test
-2. Make it pass in the easiest possible way
+2. Make it pass in the **stupidest possible way**
-3. Refactor to remove duplication
+3. Refactor to improve your program and "remove duplication"

 Or even shorter: